akashpatil8360/AKASH-PATIL-p1/README.md

 # AKASH-PATIL-p1
-this is my fust project
+this is my FIRST project